-Whether you're out for a leisurely cruise or hitting the pavement for a long workout, choosing the right bike is important to your cycling experience.
-For those intimidated by hi-tech gear and expensive specialty bikes, the choice comes down to comfort and hybrid bikes.
-Both affordable styles offer unique benefits that can be just right for your needs.
+Whether you're out for a leisurely cruise or hitting the pavement for a long cycling workout, choosing the right bike is important to your cycling experience.
+For those intimidated by high-tech gear and expensive specialty bikes, the choice comes down to comfort and hybrid bikes.

 Comfort Bike Features